“I want to stay with you!” Few words wound parents more.

 When parents join forces to reflect each other’s homes in these key areas, life becomes predictable for children.

-Children’s bodies develop a natural rhythm for sleeping, eating, and concentrating on homework.
+Children’s bodies develop a natural rhythm for sleep, eating, and concentrated work.
 A rhythm that flows from house to house.

-Consistent rules mean children know how to behave.
+Children’s behavior anticipates and responds to the same rules.
 Which makes parenting easier for both Mom and Dad.

 Children develop a set of core values reflected in both homes.
 These help children make decisions that work in both houses.

 When parents share routines, they make life easier for their children.
 When life is easier, children happily move between houses and readily engage with both parents.